 The on-demand economy is having a huge impact on the automotive sector, creating new challenges for manufacturers and automotive businesses looking to get a handle on their growing global supply chain.
-By Stanley Chia, VP at Tungsten Network.

 The emerging markets of Brazil, Russia, India and China are outpacing established markets and, by 2020, will account for approximately two-thirds of the total automotive profit.